Frank Harris: Cultural references

-In 1920, French writer and diplomat Paul Morand met an aged Frank Harris in Nice and borrowed much of his personality to create the character of O'Patah, a larger than life writer, publisher and Irish patriot, "the last of the Irish bards" in his short story La nuit de Portofino kulm (part of the famed collection of short stories Fermé la nuit) published in 1923 by Gallimard.
+In 1920, French writer and diplomat Paul Morand met an aged Frank Harris in Nice and borrowed much of his personality to create the character of O'Patah, a larger-than-life writer, publisher and Irish patriot, "the last of the Irish bards," in his short story "La nuit de Portofino Kulm," collected in Morand's Fermé la nuit (1923).

 In 1922, Whittaker Chambers published a "blasphemous" and "sacrilegious" playlet called "A Play for Puppets" in The Morningside, a Columbia University student magazine, based on Frank Harris' 1919 play Miracle of the Stigmata, for which Chambers quit school to avoid expulsion. ("The greater part of it is so plainly sacrilegious that it cannot be reproduced.")

 In 1929, Cole Porter's song "After All, I'm Only a Schoolgirl" references Harris and "My Life and Loves", in a tale about a girl who is learning about adult relationships from a private tutor.

+The 1934 movie The Spectacle Maker is an adaptation of Harris's short story "The Magic Glasses," collected in Unpath'd Waters (1915).

 In 1936, Harris appeared as a character in the play Oscar Wilde, by Leslie & Sewell Stokes, first produced at London's Gate Theatre Studio (1936) and later at the Fulton Theatre, New York, in 1938, in both cases starring Robert Morley in the title role.

-In 1958, the feature film Cowboy is an adaptation of the semi-autobiographical novel My Reminiscences as a Cowboy.
+The 1958 feature film Cowboy is an adaptation of the semi-autobiographical novel My Reminiscences as a Cowboy.
 Harris is played by Jack Lemmon.

 In 1960, he is seen as a minor character in The Trials of Oscar Wilde played by Paul Rogers.
 Harris had specifically warned Wilde against prosecuting Queensberry for criminal libel, which led to his downfall.

 In a 1972 episode of The Edwardians, he was played by John Bennett.